Currently Resides: Houston, TX

-Premal has been married for over 15 years and enjoys the support of a husband and many close friends who love Ayurveda and always push Premal towards her higher self, and she also enjoys the loving warmth of her two golden retrievers who also receive the benefits of Ayurveda.
+Premal has been married for over 15 years and appreciates the support of a husband and many close friends who love Ayurveda and always push Premal towards her higher self.
+She also enjoys the loving warmth of her two golden retrievers who also receive the benefits of Ayurveda.

 How has Ayurveda changed your life?

 Ayurveda is the lens through which I see the world—vata, pitta, and kapha, and satva, rajas, and tamas.
 I have been blessed to have some amazing teachers, and am much more understanding of a world in which all the principles of Ayurveda dance.
 A “pitta’d or vata’d out” husband is much easier to handle when one has the principles of Ayurveda to lean on—a nice bowl of ice cream or a warm oil massage always does the trick!

 Which Banyan products are you currently using and why?

 My first and favorite Banyan product is Mahanarayan oil.
 It feels great almost anytime—stiff neck, after a work-out, during meditation retreats, and even for a full body massage.
 I also use Lung Formula and a neti pot during times when my allergies are acting up.

 When are you most likely to go out of balance and how do you bring yourself back in balance using Ayurveda?